benjaminwesson-okta/api/docs/getting_started/design_principles.md

 `prev`
 : Specifies the URL of the immediate previous page of results.

 When you first make an API call and get a cursor-paged list of objects, the end of the list will be the point at which you do not receive another `next` link value with the response.
+The behavior is different in the  *Events* API.
+In the *Events* API, the next link always exists, since that connotation is more like a cursor or stream of data.
+The other APIs are primarily fixed data lengths.